baldurk/vkdocs-chunked-builder/README.md

 ## License

-This repository is licensed under the MIT license.
+This repository is licensed under the Apache 2.0 license.

 Uses portions of code from loadJS.
 Copyright 2014 @scottjehl, Filament Group, Inc. Licensed MIT.